valoriedodge/valoriedodge.github.io/_portfolio/babylogs.md

 ## Solution

-Baby Logs uses the Alexa Skills Kit basic functionality and then connects to DynamoDB to persist user data.
-The DynamoDB table is structured based on the individual User ID assigned by Amazon and then contains a name array for users to register the children they would like to track along with individual objects for eatings, feedings, and diapers.
+Baby Logs uses the Alexa Skills Kit basic object and then connects to DynamoDB to persist user data.
+The DynamoDB table is structured based on the individual User ID, assigned by Amazon, and then contains a name array for users to register the children they would like to track along with individual objects for eatings, feedings, and diapers.

 ## Results